thescientist13/HP_Stuff/content/FanFiction/Harry_Potter_-_Nephilim/Appendices/Appendix_E.md

 ```
 where a is their estimated average lifespan, x is the
 life expectancy for a non-magical person, e is Euler's number, and y is the
-average of their nine power levels.
-For females, using the same variables, I
+average of their nine power levels (excluding any zeros).
+For females, using
-settled on the formula
+the same variables, I settled on the formula
 ```
 a = x-22.39+22.39e^0.205y
 ```